ZhiweiDeng459/scHLens/README.md

   unzip sample.zip -d .
   ```

+  These datasets will be added to the dataset list of your scHLens.

-+ scHLens also provides three demos to 展示the cases in our paper.
++ scHLens also provides three demos to illustrate the cases in our manuscript.
 You can download them from http://www.csuligroup.com:32768/resource/sample_job.zip (`sample_job.rar`)，and then extract the contents into the `scHLens/scHLens_be/sample_job` folder:

   ```
   cd scHLens/scHLens_be
   wget http://www.csuligroup.com:32768/resource/sample_job.zip
   unzip sample_job.zip -d .
   ```

+  These demos can be loaded by 'Use Samples' button in the 'Enter a Job' dialog of scHLens.